-The evaluation team may comprise staff from UK SBS, and the Contracting Authiority -----and any specific external stakeholders the Contracting Authority deems required.
+The evaluation team may comprise staff from UK SBS, the Customer and any specific external stakeholders UK SBS deem required.
 After evaluation the scores will be finalised by performing a calculation to identify (at question level) the mean average of all evaluators (Example - a question is scored by three evaluators and judged as scoring 5, 5 and 6.
 These scores will be added together and divided by the number of evaluators to produce the final score of 5.33 (5+5+6 =16÷3 = 5.33)

-Pass / fail criteria Questionnaire Q No. Question subject Commercial SEL1.2 Employment breaches/ Equality Commercial FOI1.1 Freedom of Information Exemptions Commercial AW1.1 Form of Bid Commercial AW1.3 Certificate of Bona Fide Bid Commercial AW3.1 Validation check Commercial AW4.1 Contract Terms Commercial AW5.1 Professional Indemnity Insurance Quality AW6.1 Compliance to the Specification - - Invitation to Quote - received on time within e-sourcing tool Price PROJ2.2 Budget
+Pass / fail criteria Questionnaire Q No. Question subject Commercial SEL1.2 Employment breaches/ Equality Commercial FOI1.1 Freedom of Information Exemptions Commercial AW1.1 Form of Bid Commercial AW1.3 Certificate of Bona Fide Bid Commercial AW3.1 Validation check Commercial AW4.1 Contract Terms Quality AW6.1 Compliance to the Specification - - Invitation to Quote - received on time within e-sourcing tool